orientchen/Collect-Twitter-ids-and-tweets-by-Python/README.md

 title={Sentiment analysis of the correlation between regular tweets and retweets}, year={2017},
 pages={1-5},
 doi={10.1109/NCA.2017.8171354},
-ISSN={},
 month={Oct},}

-file get_followers(2018-3-27).py is a python program which can be used to crawl twitter account and collect twitter user ids.
+File get_followers(2018-3-27).py is a python program which can be used to crawl twitter account and collect twitter user ids.
 This code was originallly posted on http://mark-kay.net/2014/08/15/network-graph-of-twitter-followers Later this website is not available.
 The code I posted here is modified based on that code.